intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 A flaw can become entrenched as a de facto standard.
 Any implementation of the protocol is required to replicate the aberrant behavior, or it is not interoperable.
-This is both a consequence of applying the robustness principle, and a product of a natural reluctance to avoid fatal error conditions.
+This is both a consequence of tolerating the unexpected, and a product of a natural reluctance to avoid fatal error conditions.
 Ensuring interoperability in this environment is often referred to as aiming to be "bug for bug compatible".